The Studio Boat (Le Bateau-atelier): Motivations

 Monet had multiple economic motivations for painting this work.
 During the 1870s, Monet embraced the growing trend of working en plein air while also using smaller canvases in order to make his works more salable to the growing middle class.
 During the 1850s, sail boats became an affordable pastime for the bourgeoisie in Europe, of which Monet was part.
 His frequent painting of boating scenes on the Seine such as this one are believed to signal Monet's efforts to make paintings that would be attractive to the middle class.
 This work specifically is believed to be inspired by an etching by Charles François Daubigny called Gulping it Down (Luncheon on the Boat) created in 1861 and published in 1862.

 However, Monet also had many artistic motivations that played into the creation of this work.
 It has been pointed out that this work marks a shift in Monet's en plain air style of art.
 His depiction of himself at work in his studio boat demonstrates that the scene was not painted completely from observation, marking the beginning of Monet's movement beyond the Impressionist style.
 Scholars have suggested Monet did this to highlight the "creative role of the artist" within the work.
 Additionally, Monet's depiction of this idyllic river scene points to the movement of his artistic inspiration away from depicting industrial and urban scenes.
-Instead, Monet choses to focus on natural scenery in which he "retreats to the untrammeled past" and tends to focus on the themes of isolation and contemplation.
+Instead, Monet chooses to focus on natural scenery in which he "retreats to the untrammeled past" and tends to focus on the themes of isolation and contemplation.
 However, at this time, Monet did not completely cease painting urban industrial scenes.